ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 The `upscalingMode` field can be used to control the rate of Ray pod upscaling.

 UpscalingMode is "Conservative", "Default", or "Aggressive."
-- `Conservative`: Upscaling is rate-limited; the number of pending worker pods is at most the size of the Ray cluster.
+- `Conservative`: Upscaling is rate-limited; the number of pending worker pods is at most the number of worker pods connected to the Ray cluster.
 - `Default`: Upscaling is not rate-limited.
 - `Aggressive`: An alias for Default; upscaling is not rate-limited.